Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 What types of disease exist

-The most common classification of Crohn's disease is according to the localization of the inflammatory process.
-So, pathology can proceed in the form of:
+The most common classification of Crohn's disease is based on the location of the inflammatory process.
+So, the pathology can occur in the form of:

 1. ileocolitis, when both the ileum (part of the small intestine) and the large intestine are affected.
-This is the most common cobblestone localization, occurring in 45% of cases;
+This is the most common cobblestone location, occurring in 45% of cases;

-2. ileitis - inflammation of the ileum only, which develops in 35% of cases;
+2. ileitis - inflammation only ileum, which develops in 35% of cases;

-3. jejunoileitis - lesions of both - the skinny and ileal - parts of the small intestine;
+3. jejunoileitis - lesions of both - jejunum and ileum - parts small intestine;

-4. granulomatous colitis - a specific inflammation of the colon;
+4. granulomatous colitis - specific inflammation of the colon;

 Frequency of different sites of Crohn's disease

-Symptoms of Crohn's disease in adults depend on which form the patient has: acute, subacute, or chronic.
+Symptoms of Crohn's disease in adults depend on what form the patient has: acute, subacute or chronic.

 Persistent abdominal pain is the main symptom of Crohn's disease